Vyral/base-template/_posts/2018-06-18-be-a-competitive-buyer-and-win-your-dream-home.md

 If you enter a multiple offer situation and aren’t pre-approved, you're likely going to lose.
 Sellers typically view pre-approved buyers the same as cash buyers

-**Make your offer appealing to the seller’s timeline.** Structuring the timeline of the offer to fit the seller's needs is crucial in making your offer competitive. &nbsp;
+**Make your offer appealing to the seller’s timeline.** Structuring the timeline of the offer to fit the seller's needs is crucial in making your offer competitive.

 Another way to prove your commitment as a buyer is to offer a high down payment and waive the typical seller credits.
 You may also want to consider covering the closing costs.
-All of these things will speak volumes in your favor.&nbsp;<br>It can also be helpful to appeal to the seller’s emotional side.
-Consider sending a handwritten letter explaining your personal situation, the names of your kids, and your plans for the property.&nbsp;
+All of these things will speak volumes in your favor. <br>It can also be helpful to appeal to the seller’s emotional side.
+Consider sending a handwritten letter explaining your personal situation, the names of your kids, and your plans for the property.

 On a more practical level, you could have a mortgage broker contact the listing agent to give them peace of mind about your financial situation.